-The bottom line: Should you stay at the Premier Inn London Heathrow Terminal 4?
+The bottom line: Is the Premier Inn London Heathrow Terminal 4 a good budget choice?

 I confess that I have a weakness for a Premier Inn hotel.
 In my experience, the chain has achieved the right balance between comfort and affordability.

 And I’m not alone in my view.
 Amongst other accolades, Premier Inn has scooped the Best Budget Hotel Brand for the eighth year running at the 2019 Business Traveller Awards.

 At £29.50 per night, the Premier Inn was a steal, and less than the cost of the taxi fare from my home to the airport.
 This was a non-flexible rate but you can opt for a flexible rate for £5 – 10 more.

 But price isn’t everything.
 The room was basic but functional, very quiet and comfortable.
 Customer service was exemplary.

 From hotel check-out to check-in at Heathrow T4 you are looking at ten minutes.
 But as you can get to the other terminals within 30 minutes maximum, Premier Inn London Heathrow T4 is also a great option if you are flying out of T2, T3 or T5.